nordeck/jitsi-keycloak-adapter/docs/setup-standalone.md

 ## 5. Guest users

-If you want to allow guest users to join the meeting after it's created by a moderator then add the guest domain for `prosody`
+If you want to allow guest users to join the meeting after it's created by a moderator then apply the followings.

+### 5.1 prosody

+Add the guest domain for `prosody`.
 Create _/etc/prosody/conf.avail/guest.cfg.lua_ file with the following contents.

 ```lua
 VirtualHost "guest.domain.loc"